Bachelor of Science (B.Sc.)

 Language of instruction:

 The language of instruction for this program is English.
 You can also choose from electives taught in German.
-Some courses may, however, be taught in English.
 The language of instruction for each module is detailed in the module overview.
 To learn more about the language of instruction for each module, contact the departmental student academic advisor of this program.

 The program provides a solid foundation in aerospace-specific core disciplines (mathematics and systems theory, solid mechanics, fluid mechanics and thermodynamics, materials and machine elements, electrical and information engineering) and builds on this with practical structured and open course formats and a range of specialization offerings.
 It also furthers the ability to work in international and culturally diverse teams.